Nature Walk In Godrej Mangroves, Vikhroli Mumbai

 Charges: Rs.
-200 only – You can pay at the venue (please contact Gauri/Shreya to check for availability).
-However, we recommend registering for the event online (scroll below).
+200 only – Please register for the event online (scroll below for link).
 We have special discount of Rs.
 100 for students.
-If a student books ticket online, he/she will be returned Rs.100 in person by Gauri during the walk
+If a student books ticket online, he/she will be returned Rs.100 in person by Gauri during the walk.
+Also, no ticket is required for kids less than 4 years of age.

 About the walk:

-Please note: The entry ticket (if applicable) and transport from station to fort and back is not included in the trail charges.
+Please note: The entry ticket (if applicable) and transport from station to mangroves and back is not included in the trail charges.

 Things to carry: